english-blog/english-blog.github.io/_posts/2024-01-28-the-journey-of-thoughts-to-words.md

 Writing is surely the slowest way to convert thoughts to words.
 Every writer in this world knows this.
 But this is the only available option to humans for thousands of years.
 There was nothing else that we could do.
 As the most intelligent species on the planet, can't I create a device that allows me to convert our thoughts to words faster?
 Oh no...
 Our ego is hurt.

 No, no, no... you are wrong.
-Writing slowly is actually better for you.
+Writing slowly is better for you.
 It helps you to think clearly.
 How?
 What makes us think that thinking slowly is the best way to think clearly?

 Imagine your brain as a computer, and the thoughts are the data that are fed to the computer for processing.
 If the computer is from the '90s with only a few GHz processing capacity, you would struggle to process all the thoughts.
 What if your brain is a supercomputer which can process a ton of data in a microsecond, would the assumption still be the same?